run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

 3. Certify the ticket attendance was done according to the demand;

-4. In the field **Execution Registration**, describe if the information about the activity execution;
+4. In the "Closing" tab choose the situation for the "Solved" option, fill in the data to close the ticket;

+    !!!
+Abstract"NOTE"

+        In order for the "Write Solution/Knowledge  in the Knowledge Base" checkbox to be visible, check the Parameterization of the             Knowledge Management process.

+    !!!
+Abstract"ATTENTION"

+        The steps of resolution of the Ticket may be suggestion of a new knowledge, being evaluated beforehand to be effective.
+It is           also possible to suggest a name for this new knowledge in the Title Knowledge Base field".

-5. Click on the option button and then on "Save".
+5. Click on the "Option" button and definy the next step:

+    -  "Save and keep the current task";

+    -  "Svae and foward flow".

 Related
 -----------